westernfrog/amswee/README.md

 - Welcomes every new members with a cute animal pic
 - And play an special `two` player game

->the development of this bot is still in progress
+Add this bot to your server : [amswe](https://discord.com/api/oauth2/authorize?client_id=959029484512747530&permissions=8&scope=bot "just add it lol")